 Place the rehydrated chiles & the rest of the sauce ingredients in a blender or food processor and blend until smooth.

-To assemble the taco, place a bit of the leftover sauce on a toasted tortilla.
-Add some tofu and a bit more sauce then top with cheese, tomato, and pickled red onion.
+To assemble the taco, spread sour cream on a toasted tortilla.
+Add tofu, a bit of adobo sauce, and then top with cheese and pickled red onion.

 PICKLED RED ONION

 Juice of 1 lime

 1 1/2 teaspoon kosher salt

 Place red onion in a medium bowl or jar.
 Combine water, vinegar, sugar, and salt in a small bowl.
 Mix until sugar dissolves.
 Pour over red onion and toss to combine.
 Let sit at room temperature for at least an hour.
 Store in an airtight container in the fridge.